TommyClemenzaChen/lm-evaluation-harness/lm_eval/tasks/fpsa/README.md

 * `task_name`: `1-sentence description of what this particular task does`
 * `task_name2`: ...

+--->

 ### Checklist

 For adding novel benchmarks/datasets to the library:
-* [ ] Is the task an existing benchmark in the literature?
+* [x] Is the task an existing benchmark in the literature?
-  * [ ] Have you referenced the original paper that introduced the task?
+  * [x] Have you referenced the original paper that introduced the task?
   * [ ] If yes, does the original paper provide a reference implementation?
 If so, have you checked against the reference implementation and documented how to run such a test?